sfoster/xmp-metadata-png-explorations/README.md

 <?xpacket end='w'?>
 ```
 - Those `<?xpacket>` tags are delimiters and necessary.
 The id is a default given by Adobe and can be used as-is
+- The keyword we want for this is apparently 'XML:com.adobe.xmp'.
 - To inject XMP from a .xml file:
   - `exiftool '-XMP<=xmp_metadata.xml' image.png`
   - Via https://exiftool.org/forum/index.php?topic=2922.0